jaixbhatia/BIP/README.md

 - Version 1.0
   - Tested old version of Serial library w/ node JS options.
 Library is broken.
   - Used Chrome's Web Serial API to build a browser-based serial output website.
+- Version 1.1
+  - Using Bootstrap to make the web application responsive.
+  - Using Chart.js and some JS hackery to allow reading of the Serial data + live plotting.

 ## Steps to Run